Naked fugitive: Identity

 A later verse in Mark, "And entering the tomb, they saw a young man sitting on the right side, dressed in a white robe," is often connected to the passage by allegorical readers of (in the words of Howard M. Jackson) the "symbolism school".

 The naked fugitive has been speculated to originate in a possible Passion narrative that pre-dates the gospel of Mark.
 In such an early document, anonymity of the fugitive may have protected this individual from official persecution.

+In literature

+American writer Lew Wallace incorporated the episode of the naked fugitive into the narrative of his novel Ben-Hur: A Tale of the Christ (1880).
+In chapter VIII of the eighth book, the novel's main hero is captured amidst Gethsemane events and flees naked.
+This is purely a literary device as Judah Ben-Hur is a fictional character.